-If you’re a gardener, whether you embrace it as an opportunity to learn something new or just venture out to experience the great outdoors, you probably already have an appreciation for the time of year.
-Over the years I have adapted my gardening secrets to a proven list every season, and they have become what I do year after year.
+Whether you garden as an opportunity to learn something new or just venture out to experience the great outdoors, you probably already have an appreciation for this time of year.
+Over the years I have adapted my gardening secrets to a proven list for every season, and they have become what I do year after year.

-Getting Chrysanthemums aka mums to come back year after year
+Get chrysanthemums to come back year after year

 - Mums require a good deal of water and fertilizer, so a weekly application of soluble fertilizer is a good practice.